Privacy policy

 The personal information we collect will include your name, address, contact details, IP address, and details of your caring role.
 We will also record information regarding what pages are accessed on the website and when.

-We will also ask you for sensitive personal information such as your religious beliefs, ethnic background, sexual orientation and health, but this information will only be held with your explicit consent.
-Whilst this will help with identification of additional support that might be available and will help us ensure equity availability of the service, it will not restrict your access to the overall carers service if you choose not to provide this detail.
+We will also ask you for sensitive personal information such as your religious beliefs, ethnic background, sexual orientation and health, but this information will only be held with your explicit agreement.
+Whilst this will help with identification of additional support that might be available and will help us and our commissioners to ensure equity availability of the service.
+It will not restrict your access to the overall carers service if you choose not to provide this detail.

 What information do we collect about others?